inf3cti0n95/Otaku-Codes/_posts/2017-07-01-summer-coding-with-rocket-chat-the-async-conundrum.markdown

 Redux-Observable makes handling states on the async actions slick !!!

-This is what I needed for a chat application like Rocket.Chat which has a lot of complex async actions, and handling state of the app on the basis of those actions is very difficult task.
+Redux Observables was the last missing bit, I was searching for.

-After understanding, bits of RxJS and Redux Observables, I made a wrapper to handle the Methods and Subscriptions of the Rocket.Chat's Real Time API, that's when I with help of mentors at Rocket.Chat ([karl.prieb](https://github.com/karlprieb) and [ggazzo](https://github.com/ggazzo)) published an npm package called [***Rocket.Chat.RealTime.API.RxJS***](https://www.npmjs.com/package/rocket.chat.realtime.api.rxjs)
+After learning all the bits of RxJS and Redux Observables required, I made a wrapper to handle the Methods and Subscriptions of the Rocket.Chat's Real Time API, with help of mentors at Rocket.Chat ([karl.prieb](https://github.com/karlprieb) and [ggazzo](https://github.com/ggazzo)) published an npm package called [***Rocket.Chat.RealTime.API.RxJS***](https://www.npmjs.com/package/rocket.chat.realtime.api.rxjs) 🌈🌈🌈.